h-amg/Android-app-website-and-backend/README.md

 In developing this project I used and modified a boilerplate open source [flask App: Flask-Landing](https://github.com/mjhea0/Flask-Landing) by [Michael Herman](https://github.com/mjhea0)

 ### Blog
-Check out my medium blog post [**From zero to published**](https://medium.com/@husamgibreel_91278/from-zero-to-published-7d9ba9de926a?source=friends_link&sk=19518dcd3eeff403237149fb00d716c9) about my exoerience building this project and the challenges that came along with it.
+Check out my medium blog post [**From zero to published**](https://medium.com/@husamgibreel_91278/from-zero-to-published-7d9ba9de926a?source=friends_link&sk=19518dcd3eeff403237149fb00d716c9) about my experience building this project and the challenges that came along with it.

 ---